actionml/docs.actionml.com/h_rest_spec.md

 ![](https://docs.google.com/drawings/d/e/2PACX-1vToTQAtggzYIupQMN6emdlKyqmtXSv1DSM-ZMl2hiAxzxLNAXy3vXCSDrnGoWYZD_YXr2DOc6GIQ6Tg/pub?w=915&h=1007)

 All resources are either ephemeral or stored in a persistence service like a DB.
 Harness itself is stateless, storing nothing.

+ - **System**: Contains system config information.
+Starting with Harness 1.0 all nodes of Harness in a multi-node setup are known via their status kept in etcd.
+The System object has information about all nodes and their internal status.

  - **Engines**: Each Engine Instance has defining configuration JSON in some file.
 This config must contain an `engineId` which is used throughout the REST API.
 There are other generic params defined in [Harness Config](harness_config.md) but many are Engine specific Algorithm parameters, which are defined by the Engine (the [Universal Recommender](h_ur_config.md) for instance)